How to Organize Medical Records for an Aging Parent

 When your mom breaks her hip and the ambulance arrives, can you immediately provide her medication list?
 Do you know where her Medicare card is?
 Can you access her recent lab results when the emergency room doctor asks?

 If these questions make you anxious, you're not alone.
-Over 53 million Americans are currently serving as unpaid family caregivers, and one of the most challenging aspects of caregiving is managing and organizing medical information.
+An estimated 53 million Americans are currently serving as unpaid family caregivers, and one difficult part of caregiving is managing and organizing medical information.
 The good news?
-With the right system in place—and increasingly, with the right technology—you can transform chaos into clarity and ensure your loved one receives the best possible care.
+With the right system in place, you can find the right record when a clinician needs it.

-That's exactly why we built Kaizen Health: to give families a central hub where all medical records, care plans, and health information live in one secure, accessible place.
-But whether you use a digital platform like ours or start with a traditional binder system, the principles of good organization remain the same.
-Let's walk through everything you need to know.
+Kaizen Health gives families a central hub where medical records, care plans, and health information live in one secure, accessible place.
+But whether you use a digital platform or start with a traditional binder, the principles of good organization are the same.

 When medical records are scattered across multiple doctors' offices, stuffed in drawers, or saved in various email accounts, critical information can slip through the cracks.
 Having organized medical records makes it easier to ensure doctors have the latest important information right at the time of a medical visit, get second opinions more quickly, and make informed decisions during emergencies.

-This is where modern caregiving platforms make a real difference.
-Tools like Kaizen Health eliminate the stress of keeping everything updated across multiple locations.
-With our platform, your parent's medication list, recent lab results, and care plans are automatically organized and accessible to everyone who needs them—your family, caregivers, and healthcare providers—all while maintaining strict security and privacy standards.
+A shared platform can reduce the work of updating records in several places.
+With Kaizen Health, your parent's medication list, recent lab results, and care plans are automatically organized and accessible to everyone who needs them: your family, caregivers, and healthcare providers, while maintaining strict security and privacy standards.

 Medication List